-BIOL 1104 Introductory Biology II

-3-2-4 Prerequisite: C or higher in BIOL 1103

-A general biology course focused on cell structure and function, cell division, plant and animal energy pathways, genetics, evolution, diversity, structure and function of organisms, interaction with the environment, and global issues.
-This course is intended for non-science majors only and will not satisfy core requirements for science majors.

-BIOL 1107 Principles of Biology I

-3-2-4 A study of an organism's cellular basis, biology development and variability.
+92 Course Descriptions East Georgia State College BIOL 1107 3-2-4 Principles of Biology I A study of an organism's cellular basis, biology development and variability.
 Also includes the following topics: the chemical and cellular basis of life, the perpetuation of life and evolutionary biology.

-life and evolutionary biology

-BIOL 1108 Principles of Biology II

-3-2-4 Prerequisite: BIOL 1107

-Studies an organism's inheritance, diversity, population and communities.
+BIOL 1108 3-2-4 Principles of Biology II Prerequisite: BIOL 1107 Studies an organism's inheritance, diversity, population and communities.
 Included are the following topics: the genetics and diversity of organisms, evolution, and ecology.

-BIOL 2511 Anatomy and Physiology I

-3-2-4 Prerequisite: C or high in BIOL 1107

-Covers the chemical basis of life, cells, metabolism, tissues, the integumentary system, skeletal system, and muscular system.

-BIOL 2512 Anatomy and Physiology II

-3-2-4 Prerequisite: BIOL 2511

-Covers the nervous, endocrine, respiratory, urinary, and reproductive systems.

-BIOL 2611 Microbiology

-3-2-4 Prerequisite: C or high in BIOL 1107

-Detailed study of microorganisms both procaryotic and eucaryotic including the foundation of microbiology, bacteria, bacterial diseases, viruses, fungi, protozoa, and control of microorganisms.

-BIOL 3000 Evolution

-3-0-3 Prerequisite: C or higher in BIOL 1107, BIOL 1108 and CHEM 1211

-An introduction to the theory evolution from classical studies to recent discoveries.
+BIOL 2511 3-2-4 Anatomy and Physiology I Prerequisite: C or high in BIOL 1107 Covers the chemical basis of life, cells, metabolism, tissues, the integumentary system, skeletal system, and muscular system.
+BIOL 2512 3-2-4 Anatomy and Physiology II Prerequisite: BIOL 2511 Covers the nervous, endocrine, respiratory, urinary, and reproductive systems.
+BIOL 2611 3-2-4 Microbiology Prerequisite: C or high in BIOL 1107 Detailed study of microorganisms both procaryotic and eucaryotic including the foundation of microbiology, bacteria, bacterial diseases, viruses, fungi, protozoa, and control of microorganisms.
+BIOL 3000 3-0-3 Evolution Prerequisite: C or higher in BIOL 1107, BIOL 1108 and CHEM 1211 An introduction to the theory evolution from classical studies to recent discoveries.
 Upon completion of this course, students will: (1) explain Darwin's basic principles of the theory of evolution; (2) compare and contrast basic principles of modern evolutionary theory with classical Darwinian evolution; (3) explain basic micro and macro evolutionary concepts; (4) describe the role of evolution in the formation of new species.

-BIOL 3101 Human Anatomy, Physiology, and Histology

-3-3-5 Prerequisite: C or higher in BIOL 3400

-A study of the structure and functions of the human body for Biology Majors.
-Upon completion of this course, students will: (1) differentiate and demonstrate knowledge of human structure and function of body systems; (2) discuss the structure function relationships at all levels of organization in the human body; (3) demonstrate knowledge of tissue structure and function and the organization of tissues into organs and organ systems; (4) explain how homeostatic mechanisms regulate all body systems; (5) collect, present and analyze scientific data gathered in the laboratory.
+BIOL 3101 3-3-5 Human Anatomy, Physiology, and Histology Prerequisite: C or higher in BIOL 3400 A study of the structure and functions of the human body for Biology Majors.
+Upon completion of this course, students will: (1) differentiate and demonstrate knowledge of human structure and function of body systems; (2) discuss the structure function relationships at all levels of organization in the human body: (2) demonstrate knowledge relationships at all levels of organization in the human body; (3) demonstrate knowledge of tissue structure and function and the organization of tissues into organs and organ systems; (4) explain how homeostatic mechanisms regulate all body systems; (5) collect, present and analyze scientific data gathered in the laboratory.